DragonSpit/HPCsharp/README.md

 Merge Sort|Array|Presorted|0.3X-0.3X|4X-5X|2X-3X|
 Merge Sort|Array|Constant|0.5X-0.6X|3X-4X|2X-3X|

-Merge Sort is O(NlgN), never O(N<sup>2</sup>) and generic.
+Merge Sort is O(NlgN), never O(N<sup>2</sup>), generic, and runs on a single CPU core.
 Faster than Linq.OrderBy and Linq.OrderBy.AsParallel.

-Another sorting algorithm provided is Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
+Also provided is Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.

+Binary Search is also included.

 Parallel Merge algorithm is also provided, which merges two presorted collections using multiple cores.

-Radix Sort has been extended to sort user defined classes based on a UInt32 or UInt64 key in the class.
-Radix Sort is still using only a single core.
+Radix Sort has been extended to sort user defined classes based on a UInt32 or UInt64 key within the class.
+Radix Sort is currently using only a single core.

 *Algorithm*|*Collection*|*Distribution*|*vs .Sort*|*vs Linq*|*vs Linq.AsParallel*|*Description*
 --- | --- | --- | --- | --- | --- | ---